Cappuccino (film)

 Cappuccino is a 1989 Australian comedy film about out of work actors.

 Plot

-The story of several actors who are fiends.
-Max drives a cab and tries to be a stand up comic.
+The film tells the story of several actors who are friends.
+Max drives a cab and is trying to become a stand up comic.
 Maggie and Annie try to get acting roles.
 Larry works on a soap opera.

 Max finds a video tape in his cab with some incriminating information.
-Max dates a young actor, Celia, who dumps him and winds up with Larry.
+He dates a young actor, Celia, who dumps him and ends up with Larry.